akarsh72/WhatsApp-Chat-Viewer/README.md

 Once you export the file, you'll quickly notice how difficult it is to interpret the raw format.

-## Introducing WhatsApp Chat Viewer
+## Introducing " WhatsApp Chat Viewer " : The Ultimate Solution 💡

 The **WhatsApp Chat Viewer** is a **Python-based GUI application** developed to simplify chat viewing and restore clarity to your conversations.
 It allows users to **upload exported chats** and view them in a **clean, organized format** that closely mirrors the original WhatsApp interface.